Khamis' destroyed land.

 VICE: Hey Khamis.
 So what did you do after your olive trees got destroyed?

 Khamis Sukkar: I never complained about the land, actually, because I know the Israelis will just make problems.
-I spoke to an Israeli solicitor in London who told me I should forget about it.
+I spoke to an Israeli solicitor in London who advised me to forget about it.
 He said there was no way I could win the case and the Israelis would bother me all the time.
 Do you know why they destroyed them in the first place?

-They did it because the land is on the border.
-They want to clear the border of any kind of trees, in case what they call "terrorists" sneak through.
+They did it because the land is on the border and they want to clear the border of any kind of trees in case what they call "terrorists" sneak through.
 The Israelis will always give you good reasons.
-It is their security, they are threatened constantly by "terrorists."
+It is their security, they are threatened constantly by "terrorists".

 No, they never tell anyone.
 They come at midnight with bulldozers and tanks and a big army force.
 They just bulldoze everything and no one can stop them.
 This is how Rachel Corrie, the American girl, was killed; she was bulldozed.
-She tried to defend a Palestinian house from being destroyed—a poor family’s house—so she stood in front of it and they just ran her over.
+She tried to defend a Palestinian house from being destroyed, a poor family’s house, so she stood in front of it and they just ran her over.
 Jesus.
 Do you know anyone else whose olive trees have been destroyed?
-Has anyone tried taking legal action?
+Has anyone braved taking legal action?

 I'd say 95 percent of the olive tree farmers have been affected.
 Some fought it, but they never won anything.
 Sometimes the Red Cross give these people new plants, but they'll take another ten years to produce anything useful.
 The first three years, you don’t expect any kind of production.
 I replanted the land but I know they will come again and destroy it.

 How will they justify it?